bodo-ai/Bodo/docs/docs/bodo_parallelism/bodo_parallelism_basics.md

    A
 0  1
 1  2

+RESULT
+   A
+0  1
+1  2
+2  3
+3  4
+4  5
+5  6
+6  7
+7  8

 ```

-In this example, `mpiexec` launches 4 Python processes, each
-executing the same `test_bodo.py` file.
-Since the function `f` is
+In this example, the `bodo.jit` decorator informs `Bodo` to run the function `f`
-decorated with `bodo.jit` and Bodo can parallelize it, each
+on 4 processes.
+Execution is parallelized by Bodo and each process generates a
-process generates a chunk of the data in `np.arange`.
+chunk of the data in `np.arange`.

-Note how the prints, which are regular Python code executed outside of
+Note how the prints within the compiled code occur once per process, while
-Bodo, run for each process.
+regular prints occur only once.
+Within the parallel context, each process
+operates on a chunk of the full data and will communicate when necessary to
+operate on data that isn't locally available.
+Outside of the JIT function, the
+returned data will only be collected onto the main process if it is accessed.
+In
+cases where the full data is never accessed on the main thread and simply passed
+to another JIT function, there is no overhead.

 !!! warning
-    - Python codes outside of Bodo functions execute sequentially on
-    every process.
     - Bodo functions run in parallel assuming that Bodo is
     able to parallelize them.
 Otherwise, Bodo prints the following warning
     and runs sequentially on every process.